 New York's Green Roof Tax Abatement Program: Next Steps

-The latest iteration of the green roof tax abatement includes a higher abatement amount for properties in priority zones of $15 per sq. foot and $5.23 per sq. foot in all other areas of the city.
+The latest iteration of the green roof tax abatement now includes a higher abatement amount of $15 per sq. foot for properties in designated priority zones and $5.23 per sq. foot in all other areas of the city. **

-Ideally, over the next decade, greening NYC's rooftops will be easier to accomplish now that we have two new green roof laws and an improved green roof tax abatement program.
-It will be very important to have a comprehensive inventory of:
+Ideally, over the next decade, greening NYC's rooftops will be easier to accomplish now that we have two new sustainable roof laws and an improved green roof tax abatement incentive.
+As we move forward it will be very important to have a comprehensive inventory of:

 all of the city’s rooftops: our friends at The Nature Conservancy have started the ball rolling with an initial inventory of rooftops in their recent Green Roof mapping report! ;

-how many of the rooftops would be required, under the criteria of the new laws, to install either a vegetated or solar system or a combination of the two;
+a count of how many of the city's rooftops would be required, under the new sustainable roof laws, to install either a vegetated or solar system or a combination of the two;

-how many new buildings are slated to be built.
+and a running list of how many new buildings are slated to be built

-It will also be important to establish a clear monitoring system of the vegetated rooftops so that the benefits of each roof can be measured and documented.
+a clear and consistent monitoring system of the vegetated rooftops so that the benefits of each roof can be measured and documented